 Frequently Asked Questions

-Ghee originated on the Indian subcontinent and the highest traditional dietary, medicinal and ritualistic value was placed on ghee which was prepared from the fresh milk of native Indic cows of the region.
-It is the native, humped cow breeds, scientifically referenced to as "Bos Indicus," of which the Gir breed stands out prominently, that have traditionally been most highly regarded among the various milk giving animals.
+Ghee originated on the Indian subcontinent and the highest traditional dietary, medicinal and ritualistic value was placed on ghee which was prepared from the fresh milk of the native cows of the region.
+It is the native, humped cow breeds, collectively and scientifically referred to as "Bos Indicus," of which the Gir breed stands out prominently, that have traditionally been most highly regarded among the various milk giving animals.

-To label a product "certified organic" for sale in the United States requires certification by a USDA authorized agency in India.
-Maha Ghee is made from the milk of cows who are not injected growth hormones and whose feed is grown on chemical-free farms of the same holistic center that also operates the goshala.
-Instead of investing in certification, we invite you to visit the center, stay over for a day or two as our guests, participate in the daily cow rearing and ghee making activities, and establish a direct connection with the cows, their caretakers, and our Maha Ghee cooks!
+Maha Ghee is made from the milk of cows who are not injected growth hormones and whose grass feed is grown on chemical-free farms of our holistic center that also operates the "goshala" or traditional cow ranch.
+Instead of investing precious time and energy in organic certification formalities, we'd rather invite you to visit the holistic center, participate in the daily cow rearing and ghee making activities, and establish a direct connection with the cows, their caretakers, and our Maha Ghee cooks!

 How do I join your affiliate program to buy ghee for myself and my clients?

 We are open to new holistic-practitioner affiliates joining our effort to share this precious "great gift" more widely, in a manner that honors and preserves its holistic integrity.
 For our affiliates, we offer Maha Ghee in 16oz and 32oz cans, by the case (12 units per case).
 Please email us at email@example.com to learn more about our Maha Ghee program!